 - Onsite Hunter-SRS conducts annual hunts to control onsite deer and wild hog populations.
 SRS determines the estimated potential dose from eating harvested deer or hog meat for every onsite hunter.
-During 2022, the maximum potential dose an onsite hunter received was 8.76 mrem, or 8.76% of DOE's 100 mrem/yr all-pathway dose standard. - Creek Mouth Fisherman-SRS estimated the maximum potential dose from fish consumption from catfish collected at the mouth of Lower Three Runs at 0.57 mrem.
-This dose is 0.57% of the 100 mrem/yr DOE dose limit.
-SRS bases this hypothetical dose on the low probability that, during 2022, a fisherman consumed 53 pounds (lbs) of catfish caught exclusively from the mouth of Lower Three Runs.
+During 2023, the maximum potential dose an onsite hunter received was 9.42 mrem, or 9.42% of DOE's 100 mrem/yr all-pathway dose standard. - Creek Mouth Fisherman-SRS estimated the maximum potential dose from fish consumption from bass collected at the mouth of Lower Three Runs at 0.17 mrem.
+This dose is 0.17% of the 100 mrem/yr DOE dose limit.
+SRS bases this hypothetical dose on the low probability that during 2023, a fisherman consumed 53 pounds (lbs) of bass caught exclusively from the mouth of Lower Three Runs.

-Release of Material Containing Residual Radioactivity-SRS did not release any real property (land or buildings) in 2022.
-SRS unconditionally released 13,488 items of personal property (such as tools) from radiological areas.
+Release of Material Containing Residual Radioactivity-SRS did not release any real property (land or buildings) in 2023.
+SRS unconditionally released 13,324 items of personal property (such as tools) from radiological areas.
 Most of these items did not leave SRS but were reused elsewhere on the Site.
 Therefore, these items required no additional radiological controls postsurvey, as they met DOE Order 458.1 release criteria.

 Radiation Dose to Aquatic and Terrestrial Biota-SRS evaluates plant and animal doses for water and land systems using the RESidual RADioactivity (RESRAD) Biota model (version 1.8) (SRS EDAM 2017).
-This model is a graded approach for evaluating radiation doses to aquatic and terrestrial biota to comply with DOE Order 458.1.
-For 2022, all SRS water, sediment, and soil locations passed the Level 1 (using maximum measured concentrations) screenings and did not require further assessments.
+This model is a graded approach to evaluating radiation doses to aquatic and terrestrial biota to comply with DOE Order 458.1.
+For 2023, all SRS water, sediment, and soil locations passed the Level 1 (using maximum measured concentrations) screenings and did not require further assessments.